 9) Get off Instagram.
 Go read a book.

 Exercise science is a fact-based, constantly evolving field that comes with new discoveries and advancements pertaining to human movement and biochemistry.

 Over time, we learn new things about the body and the mechanisms it uses to perform, recover and adapt to new stimuli.

 However, despite our digital age being able to provide us with vast amounts of information in the blink of an eye, it seems our world has lost the ability to be a skeptical consumer.

 The fitness industry is teeming with Instagram influencers, Netflix documentaries, and Fitness Youtubers who are widely publicized, oftentimes without having any sound credentials.

 Just because something works for them doesn’t mean it will work for you, or is necessarily safe or proven to work.

-So, when a client approaches you saying that they are suddenly going to do a keto diet because a documentary on Netflix showed promising results, us trainers tend to roll our eyes.
+So, when a client says they are suddenly going to adapt the keto diet because a documentary on Netflix showed promising results, us trainers tend to roll our eyes.

 We love seeing our clients get hyped about food, gains, drop sets, and other fitness jargon…the list goes on.